-At my office, I have an “ego wall.”
+At my office, I have an "ego wall."
 On this wall hang my various certificates of admission, diplomas, and photographs.
-Client face this wall and view it as we talk.
-The certificates, diplomas, and photos typify facts, evidence, courts, rulings—the places and roles clients assign to their lawyers, e.g., trial lawyer.
+Clients' face this wall and view it as we talk.
+The certificates, diplomas, and photos typify facts, evidence, courts, rulings—the places and roles clients assign to their lawyers, e.g., a trial lawyer.
 I can help you in this role.
-I am admitted to practice before the Supreme Courts of Oregon and Washington, the Federal Courts for the District of Oregon and the Western District of Washington, the United States Court of Appeals for the Ninth Circuit, and the United States Supreme Court.
-In addition to my regular practice, I serve as an arbitrator and mediator in Oregon's Multnomah and Washington counties.
+I am admitted to practice in the courts of Oregon and Washington.
+That's what you want to know.
+From King County to Klamath County, from Coos Bay to Colville, I can appear.

 But that’s not all that I do.
 My vantage point and therefore my view is different than my clients’.